yayamamo/mcp-using-azure/README.md

 - **Output**: Full document with complete text, metadata, and optional URL for citations
 - **Usage**: ChatGPT will use this to get full content after finding relevant documents

-## Sample Data
+## Vector Store Integration

+The server is configured to search vector store `vs_682552f3ab90819185d4b99adcae7a07` which contains documents like:
+- Palantir 10-Q financial reports
+- Other documents uploaded to your OpenAI vector store

-The server includes 5 sample documents covering:
+The server also includes 5 local sample documents as fallback:
 - Machine Learning fundamentals
 - Python development best practices
 - REST API design principles